 There's a reason why you've heard of all of these landmarks.
 Because they are essential to see and experience, and we learn something about our collective cultural inheritance from each of them—be it scientific, environmental, historical, or in some other way significant to who we are today as a collaborative world community.

-For example, there's Vienna (which we were lucky enough to visit on our Danube River Yoga Cruise a couple of years ago).
-UNESCO recognizes Vienna for its "rich architectural ensembles, including Baroque castles and gardens, as well as the late-19th century Ringstrasse lined with grand buildings, monuments and parks," and because it "played an essential role as a leading European music center."
+For example, there's Vienna (which we'll be blessed enough to visit on our Danube River Yoga Cruise next year).
+UNESCO recognizes Vienna for its "rich architectural ensembles, including Baroque castles and gardens, as well as the late-19th century Ringstrasse lined with grand buildings, monuments, and parks," and because it "played an essential role as a leading European music center."

-We also visited Prague on that yoga cruise (#616 on the World Heritage List), designated by UNESCO as "one of the most beautiful cities in Europe in terms of its setting on both banks of the Vltava River, its townscape of burgher houses and palaces punctuated by towers, and its individual buildings."
+We also have the opportunity to visit Prague on next year's yoga cruise (#616 on the World Heritage List), designated by UNESCO as "one of the most beautiful cities in Europe in terms of its setting on both banks of the Vltava River, its townscape of burgher houses and palaces punctuated by towers, and its individual buildings."

 Not in the top 10 list of visited UNESCO World Heritage Sites (likely due to the sheer distance one must travel to get there) is Angkor, in Cambodia.
-Nevertheless, we were again blessed to experience the energy of the temples in this archeological park on our Mekong River Yoga Cruise.
+Nevertheless, we were blessed to experience the energy of the temples in this archeological park on our Mekong River Yoga Cruise a few years back.
 As it reads on UNESCO's website, "Angkor is one of the most important archaeological sites in South-East Asia.
 Stretching over some 400 km2, including forested area, Angkor Archaeological Park contains the magnificent remains of the different capitals of the Khmer Empire, from the 9th to the 15th century.
 They include the famous Temple of Angkor Wat and, at Angkor Thom, the Bayon Temple with its countless sculptural decorations.
-UNESCO has set up a wide-ranging programme to safeguard this symbolic site and its surroundings."
+UNESCO has set up a wide-ranging program to safeguard this symbolic site and its surroundings."

 When I'm curating one of my group trips for International Yoga Travel, I've always got an eye and ear out for potential UNESCO World Heritage Sites we can visit.

-In our upcoming Rhine Castles & Swiss Alps Yoga Cruise (August 2022), we'll be gifted with the experience of SIX of them, including Amsterdam's Canal Ring.
+In our recent Rhine Castles & Swiss Alps Yoga Cruise (August 2022), we were gifted with the experience of SIX of them, including Amsterdam's Canal Ring.

 Amsterdam has over 165 canals adding up to about 60 miles, making "Canal Ring" a UNESCO World Heritage Site with good reason.
 These canals separate the city into 90 different islands.